Christian Kane: Music

-Kane is also signed to a songwriting deal with EMI Music Publishing and writes much of his own material.
 Trace Adkins released a song written by Kane called "Happy Man" on his 2010 album, Cowboy's Back in Town.

 Kane's co-writing efforts include songs written with Blair Daly, Brett James, David Lee Murphy, Casey Beathard, and Jerrod Niemann.
 "Thinking of You", a song he co-wrote with Blair Daly, was featured in Leverage Season 3 episode, "The Studio Job."